geraldbryan/Time-Management-Project/README.md

 * **Recommendation**
   In the recommendation part, we use the recommendation from the expert (you can see the detail from this [page](https://quickbooks.intuit.com/r/employee-management/time-management-tips/#:~:text=If%20you%20want%20to%20improve%20your%20time%20management,compare%20actual%20time%20spent%20and%20estimated%20time%20spent.)) to make you have the better time manager.
 There are some example of recommendations or tips like 'create a daily task', 'prioritize your task', and 'avoid multitasking' that will improve your time management quality.
 * **Question List**
   The question list in this menu is to support the 'Factor that Impact your Time Management Quality' part.
-In this part we provide the question descriptions behind hte variable 'X1' through 'X12'.
+In this part we provide the question descriptions behind the variable 'X1' through 'X12'.

 * **Factor that Impact your Time Management Quality**.
   In this part, we use the association rules model to encourage you what the answer will bring you to be in a 'Good Time Management Quality' or 'Bad Time Management Quality'.
 Besides that, it can be used as the recommendation too.